Spinal Cord Research Centre

 SCRC Data Capture and Analysis Software Tutorials

-Xming+PuTTY on a Stick
+Xsrv+PuTTY on a Stick

 In furthering our goal of enabling users of the SCRC analysis software to analyze anywhere, we've put together a compact, portable set of Windows software to allow easy setup of remote X Window sessions via SSH.
-It's actually two packages combined together: The Xming X Window server and the PuTTY terminal emulator and SSH client.
-We've configured these so they can be run from a portable USB memory stick, so we call this setup Xming+PuTTY on a Stick.
+It's actually two packages combined together: the VcXsrv X Window server and the PuTTY terminal emulator and SSH client.
+We've configured these so they can be run from a portable USB memory stick, so we call this setup Xsrv+PuTTY on a Stick.
 However, it can also be setup on any Windows hard drive.
 Our intent was to put together a small and portable X server that was:

 • secure and reliable,